 How long have you been writing?

 I loved to write and illustrate stories in elementary school.
-My fourth grade teacher was the first adult to encourage me to pursue writing as a career.
 As an adult, I’ve written for magazines, dabbled in poetry, written screenplays, and recently completed my first novel, THE RECOLLECTION OF TREES.

 Who or what inspired you to become a writer?

-Other writers.
-As a child, I was always reading.
-I loved the book fairs at school.
-The local library was my sacred space.
-To this day, I love a story that makes me forget the world around me—or seduces me into pondering my surroundings through the lens of the story.
-I sincerely appreciate well-written television, plays, lyrics, and movies.
+My fourth grade teacher was the first adult to encourage my writing.
+Zilpha Keatley Snyder was my first favorite author.
+I love a story that makes me forget the world around me—or seduces me into pondering my surroundings through the lens of the story.
+I sincerely appreciate well-written television and movies.
 It all starts with the story on the page.
+Join me in reading 100 screenplays in 2019.

 Who is your favorite writer?